microsoft/ELL-PiClusterService/README.md

 Once your service is running you can choose how you want to deploy your updated bits.
 See [App Service Deployment](https://docs.microsoft.com/en-us/azure/app-service/).

+The web app also needs to set the `RPI_APIKEY` environment, `index.js` expects this to be set and you can configure that using the Azure Portal under Application Settings.

 If you use Github deployment then pushing new bits is this simple:

 ```